 What do I/0 psychologists do anyway?
 Are you interested in this subfield of psychology?
 Well, here are a few things they DON’T do: they don’t do “therapy in the workplace” and they don’t do “motivational speaking“.
 It’s not what you think.
 Industrial/Organizational psychology is practiced by professionals who’s goal is to make sure that employees are productive and – and … Read More

 There is a lot of talk about mindfulness among psychologists today.
 Find out what mindfulness is and how it differs from meditation in this episode of The Psych Files.
 What might you use mindfulness for?
 Well, in addition to what you might expect – reducing stress – mindfulness training is also being used to improve job satisfaction and productivity.
 Interested … Read More

-And Dan Pink wrote a good deal about this in his book Drive: The Surprising Truth About What Motivates Us (you can hear him talk about work motivation in this interview called Dan Pink on the Modus Operandi of Motivation).
+Do you have a dull job?
+Wonder how it can be made more motivating?
+Thatâ€™s the challenge â€“ how can we make jobs that are typically not much fun (like an assembly line job) more interesting to do?
 This is one of the challenges facing I/O psychologists and in this episode I discuss the Job Characteristics theory by Hackman and Oldham and apply it to assembly line jobs in China where your iPhone is made and where a record number of suicides have occurred over the past few years.
 Can we use job redesign to make such jobs more tolerable?

 Do you like working in a group?
 Most people donâ€™t because theyâ€™re afraid that theyâ€™ll have to do most of the work (wind up being a sucker) and that other group members wonâ€™t do their share of the work (free loaders).
 Want to find out how to avoid this and make your group work productive?
 Learn how the Agile software development technique can be adapted to your help your next group project be a success.